 Source: Enid Porter: 'The Folklore of East Anglia' (Batsford, 1974), p.137-8.

 It's said that a ship arrived at King's Lynn one day carrying none other than the Devil himself.
 Slipping ashore in pursuit of new souls to claim, a priest cornered him in what is now called Devil's Alley, driving him back to the ship with holy water and prayer.
-In frustration at being thwarted, the Devil stamped his foot so hard on the ground there that he left an imprint.1 The entrance to Devil's Alley can be found at TF617197 in Nelson Street, and can be seen HERE on Street View.
+In frustration at being thwarted, the Devil stamped his foot so hard on the ground there that he left an imprint.1 The entrance to Devil's Alley can be found at TF617197 in Nelson Street.

 It was once completely roofed like a tunnel, running from there to the quayside.
 Rather than an imprint in the ground, one source says that that the alley "showed at its darkest point a queer cobble in the pavement shaped like a gigantic human foot".2 Certainly nothing of the like is visible there now, and the story may not be all that old - as in 1881 the lane was actually called Miller's Alley.